jimsafley/gender-flip/README.md

 > It is a truth universally acknowledged, that a single woman in possession of a good fortune, must be in want of a husband.

 Using GenderFlip is easy.
 Just copy this repository to your web server and navigate to index.php.
 This will display a simple form that allows you to gender flip any web page.
-We also include several example texts.
+We also include several example texts from [Project Gutenberg](https://www.gutenberg.org/).

 Custom implementation is not required, but is also easy: